Careers at Pollinator Partnership

 About Pollinator Partnership:

-Pollinator Partnership is a nonprofit organization whose mission is to protect and restore populations of pollinator species.
-As world’s largest organization devoted exclusively to the preservation of birds, bees, butterflies, beetles, bats, and other pollinators P2 plays a key role in preserving terrestrial ecosystems, promoting agricultural productivity, and enhancing local communities through pollinator-centered work.
+Pollinator Partnership is a not-for-profit organization whose mission is to protect and restore populations of pollinator species.
+As world’s largest organization devoted exclusively to the preservation of birds, bees, butterflies, beetles, and bats, P2 plays a key role in preserving terrestrial ecosystems, promoting agricultural productivity, and enhancing local communities through pollinator-centered work.
 P2 has been actively supporting the conservation and protection of pollinators throughout North America since 1996.
 A multifaceted approach using original science; habitat preservation and creation; policy outreach; and public education has helped us achieve our goals in pollinator conservation.
-For more information, visit www.pollinator.org.
+For more information, visit pollinator.org.

 Principal Responsibilities: